Everything Old is Neon Again

-He ran for governor in 1948 (and again in 1952), and though he is, to this day, one of the most renowned artists in country music, his incredible popularity at the time and reputation as a businessman did not translate into votes quite so handily.
+He ran for governor in 1948 and though he is, to this day, one of the most renowned artists in country music, his incredible popularity at the time and reputation as a businessman did not translate into votes quite so handily.
 The democratic process, however, did provide material benefit for Hatch Show Print – out of that first run of tens of thousands of posters, we like to say, Will T. Hatch was able to purchase our neon sign, and install it above the front door on Fourth Avenue.
 According to what we have found so far in the business records, it looks like the sign was made by Balton and Cummings, installed in late October 1948, and at least one payment in the amount of $227.50 was made to the sign company.
 In today’s dollars, that equates to about $2400.

 Forty-four years later, as the staff at Hatch Show Print and the Country Music Hall of Fame and Museum were moving the shop just one half-block south and one half-block east, onto Broadway, they faced façade restrictions established by the city, as part of their efforts to revitalize Nashville’s downtown.
 Fortunately, the shop’s history and the city’s good sense prevailed, and the sign hung proudly on Broadway for 21 years, leading the way for the neon and LED parade that has since followed on that street.*